-Art History: The Department requires a research statement of at least 250 words outlining the candidate's particular research interest in Art History as well as a sample of his/her written work such as a seminar paper or, in the case of PhD applicants, all or part of the MA paper or thesis.
+Art History: The Department requires a research proposal of at least 500 words outlining the candidate's proposed topic of art-historical investigation, a C.V. as well as a sample of written work such as a seminar paper or, in the case of Ph.D. applicants, all or part of the MA paper or thesis.

 Candidates with an MA will be admitted into Phase II of the doctoral program, thereby gaining credit for one year of resident study.

-Art History: All candidates for the PhD. program are strongly advised to contact a potential supervisor well in advance of submitting the application in order to establish a relationship.
-Applicants who have not vetted their research proposal (application statement) with a potential supervisor are unlikely to be admitted; however, a positive response from an individual faculty member regarding supervisory interest does not guarantee admission.
+Art History: All candidates for the PhD. program are strongly advised to contact a potential supervisor well in advance of submitting the application in order to gauge their interest and availability to supervise.
+Applicants who have not vetted their research proposal with a potential supervisor are unlikely to be admitted; however, a positive response from an individual faculty member regarding supervisory interest does not guarantee admission.

-For Questions about departmental processes or requirements:
+For questions about departmental processes or requirements: